mikaelmalm/zentab/README.md

-# Malmentum 🌊
+# ZenTab 🌊

-**Malmentum** is a minimal, aesthetic personal dashboard grounded in simplicity and functionality.
+**ZenTab** is a minimal, aesthetic personal dashboard grounded in simplicity and functionality.
 Designed to replace your "New Tab" page, it brings your bookmarks, weather, and focus together in a beautiful interface.
-It is inspired by Momentum](https://momentum.app/), but adjusted for more personal use.
+It is inspired by Momentum, but adjusted for more personal use.

 ## ✨ Features